About An Unforgiving Desert...

 A ship hijacked.
 An arrogant and handsome classmate.
 A relentless desert.

-Will they make it out of the unforgiving desert in one piece?
+Will Skylar and Kalvin make it out of the unforgiving desert in one piece?
+Or will they kill each other before the desert kills them?<

 Series: The Amagi Series